All Categories > Compliance > Austrian working time law

 Austrian working time law

-You can read the exact regulations and exceptions HERE (in German).
+You can read the exact regulations and exceptions here.

 Maximum working hours for employees

-The Austrian working time law protects employees by stipulating maximum working hours and prohibitions for certain days.
+The Austrian working time law protects employees by stipulating maximum working hours and prohibitions for specific days.

-The normal weekly working time can be extended to up to 60 hours and the normal daily working time to up to 12 hours if this is permitted by a collective agreement or a company agreement and employees must be regularly and extensively available for on-call duty.
+The normal weekly working time can be extended to up to 60 hours and the normal daily working time to 12 hours if a collective agreement or a company agreement permits this.
+Employees must be regularly and extensively available for on-call duty.

 All employees have the right to breaks during their working hours.
 These are mainly for rest and refreshment.